jamesalster/Condemned-to-Leisure---Time-Use-during-the-first-UK-Lockdown-in-Spring-Summer-2020/README.md

 # Condemned To Leisure: UK Time Use in Lockdown 2020
  Online Code and Appendices for M2 dissertation of James Alster, submitted to the EHESS in autumn 2021.

+The dissertation itself can be found in folder Dissertation/ .
 Appendix C is provided as an .odt document.

 # Instructions to reproduce the analysis: